SerenityOS/serenity/Base/usr/share/man/man5/clipboard.md

 Requires the metadata-fields `width`, `height`, `scale`, `format` (see `Gfx::BitmapFormat`), and `pitch`, encoded as decimal strings.

-The data is encoded according to `Gfx::determine_storage_format(BitmapFormat)`, so either as BGRx8888, BGRA8888, RGBA8888, or 8-bit palette index.
+The data is encoded according to `Gfx::determine_storage_format(BitmapFormat)`, so either as `BGRx8888`, `BGRA8888`, `RGBA8888`, or 8-bit palette index.
 Note that the palette is not transferred.

 Implemented in [`Clipboard::set_bitmap` and `Clipboard::DataAndType::as_bitmap()`](../../../../../Userland/Libraries/LibGUI/Clipboard.cpp).

 ## text/uri-list (Clipboard and drag & drop)

 Newline-delimited set of URIs.
-Used by File Manager, FileSystemModel, and Terminal.
+Used by File Manager, `FileSystemModel`, and Terminal.

 Example: